wp-plugins/creative-commons-configurator-1/readme.txt

 == Description ==

 [Creative-Commons-Configurator](http://www.g-loaded.eu/2006/01/14/creative-commons-configurator-wordpress-plugin/ "Official Creative-Commons-Configurator Homepage") is the only tool a user will ever need in order to set a [Creative Commons License](http://creativecommons.org/) on a WordPress blog and control the inclusion or display of the license information and relevant metadata into the blog pages or the syndication feeds.
 All configuration is done via a page in the administration panel.

+By default, the license you have chosen in the License settings is automatically appended to all content, unless otherwise specified in the settings.
+Since the 1.5.1 release, it is possible to customize the license metadata on a per post basis from the *License* box in the post editing panel:

+- You can stop license metadata from appearing on individual posts.
+- Although not recommended, you can use the *All Rights Reserved* clause on specific posts.
+- It is possible to waive all rights from a post and publish it in the Public Domain by choosing the <a href="http://creativecommons.org/about/cc0">CC0</a> rights waiver.

-Template tags are also available for those who need extra customization.
+Template tags and filters are also available for those who need extra customization.

 Features at a glance:

 - Configuration page in the WordPress administration panel.
 No manual editing of files is needed for basic usage.
+- Per post settings (use default license, no license, fll back to *All Rights Reserved*, *No Rights Reserved* via *CC0*).
+- A widget is available to add to your sidebars.
 - License selection by using the web-based license selection API from CreativeCommons.org.
-- The license information can be reset at any time.
+- The license information can be reset at any time without affecting current license customization settings.
 - Adds license information to:
  - The HTML head area (Not visible to human visitors).
  - The Atom, RSS 2.0 and RDF (RSS 1.0) feeds through the Creative Commons RSS module, which validates properly.
 This option is compatible only with WordPress 2 or newer due to technical reasons.
  - Displays a block with license information under the published content.
 Basic customization (license information and formatting) is available through the configuration panel.
-- A widget is available to add to your sidebars.
 - Some template tags are provided for use in your theme templates.
 - The plugin is ready for localization.